raurir/StatsOfOrigin/README.md

 # State of Origin Visualiser
-3d visualiser for the State of Origin
+**3d Visualiser for the State of Origin as used on OriginStats.com**

-All games ever.
+All games from 1982.
+Currently renders out series wins, matches within series wins and total points scored.

+Built with [Three JS](http://threejs.org/) using WebGL.
+There is also a SVG renderer (currently hidden) built with [d3](http://d3js.org/) which could be be a fallback if WebGL is not available.

 PS.
 Maroon rhymes with moon, not own.

-- remove jquery
-- move lib into js/lib